windingtree/org.id/docs/Organization.md

 | **type** | **name** | **description** |
 |-|-|-|
 | *address* | newOwner | The address to transfer ownership to. |

+## *function* unlinkDirectory

+Organization.unlinkDirectory() `nonpayable` `791d8763`

+> Removes a link with SegmentDirectory.
+This function have to be called by SegmentDirectory contract only

 ---